International Stuttering Awareness Day

 Participants were asked for submissions, or to participate as experts, based on specific criteria.
 Click here for details if you would like to contribute to the ISAD Online Conference.

 International Stuttering Awareness Day (October 22) began in 1998, spear-headed by Michael Sugarman, Oakland, California.
 ISAD recognizes the growing alliance between speech-language professionals and consumers, who are learning from each other and working together to share, give support, and educate one another and the general public on the impact that stuttering has on individuals’ lives.
 Online conferences, organized by Judy Kuster, have been an integral part of International Stuttering Awareness Day since its inception.

-Judy Kuster, currently emeritus professor at Minnesota State University, Mankato, has put together the ISAD Online Conference every year since its inception in 1998 up to and including 2012, when Judy retired from chairing these wonderful conferences after 2012, but she continues her work managing the Stuttering Home Page.
+Judy Kuster, currently emeritus professor at Minnesota State University, Mankato, put together the ISAD Online Conference every year since its inception in 1998 up to and including 2012, when Judy retired from chairing these wonderful conferences.
+Judy continues her work managing the Stuttering Home Page.

 The International Stuttering Association has formed a small team made up of Anita Blom, Keith Boss, Dan Hudock and Bruce Imhoff to produce and run the ISAD Online Conference.
 We hope we can live up to the high expectations of previous conference attendees.

 For participants who need some basic information about stuttering, please read about Stuttering from the American Speech, Language and Hearing Association.
 Additional information is available on the Stuttering Home Page.

 The conference is designed for people who stutter, their families and employers, the professionals who work with them, students in training and their instructors.

 From October 1 there are papers on a variety of topics related to fluency and fluency disorders.
 An online forum will also be available, where you can talk with peers and professionals.